AveryH6/CIS377-Animal-Classification/README.md

 <h3 align="center">Animal Species Predictor</h3>

   <p align="center">
-    The implementation of 3 different CNN models for the use of animal classification.
-Trying to figure out which model does the best at predicting the animal type based on the image using a dataset we got from kaggle for training and validation.
+    This project involves the implementation of three different CNN models for animal classification.
+The goal is to determine which model performs best at predicting the animal type based on an image, using a dataset obtained from Kaggle for training and validation.
+In addition to testing various models, we also explore the use of image augmentation to assess its impact on the results.
     <br />
     <a href="https://github.com/kayleeodom/CIS377-Animal-Classification"><strong>Explore the docs »</strong></a>
     <br />